adil-salim/adil-salim.github.io/index.md

 I did my Ph.D at Telecom Paris and Paris--Saclay University, France, under the supervision of [Pascal Bianchi](https://bianchi.wp.imt.fr/) and [Walid Hachem](http://www-syscom.univ-mlv.fr/~whachem/).
 Then, I did a postdoc at KAUST, Saudi Arabia, hosted by [Peter Richtárik](https://richtarik.org/).

 I use optimization, statistics, optimal transport, convex analysis etc. to study machine learning algorithms.
+Recently, I have been interested in diffusion models and large language models.
 I received the Masters degrees in 2015 from ENSAE Paris, where I studied statistics, and from Paris--Saclay University, where I studied probability theory.
 Here is my [CV]({{site.baseurl}}{% link CV_Adil_Salim.pdf %}).

 ## News